-During the 52 weeks ended December 27, 2020, the Company purchased nil KRIF units (52 weeks ended December 29, 2019 - 250,000 shares for \$4.0 million).
 The KRIF units held by the Company are measured at fair value through profit or loss.
-The closing market price of a Fund unit as at December 27, 2020 was \$11.70.
+The closing market price of a Fund unit as at December 26, 2021 was \$14.67.
 Distributions on KRIF units are recorded as interest income on Partnership and Fund units in the consolidated statement of earnings.
+During the 52 weeks ended December 26, 2021, the Company purchased nil KRIF units (52 weeks ended December 27, 2020 - nil).